Ricardo Viegas

 Ricardo Alexandre de Almeida Viegas (born 1 May 1992) is a Portuguese footballer who plays for Os Belenenses as a forward.

-Football career
+Career

 In 2008, aged 16, Viegas joined Belenenses' youth system.
 He was promoted to the first team for 2011–12, with the Lisbon side in the second division.

 Viegas made his official debut with the main squad on 31 July 2011, playing 22 minutes in a 0–0 away draw against Penafiel for the season's Portuguese League Cup.